prismelabs/prismeanalytics.com/docs/versioned_docs/version-0.16.0/guides/self-host-prisme-docker.md

-# How to Self-Host Prisme with Docker Compose
+# How to self-host prisme with docker compose

 This guides shows you how to setup your own Prisme Analytics server using [Docker](https://docker.com).